Large Language Models Could Be Rote Learners

 \subsection{Pre-investigation of LLM Capability w.r.t.
 Memorization}

 Benchmark contamination often leads to inflated performance estimate.
-This phenomenon is commonly attributed to models memorizing specific questions and answers rather than demonstrating genuine problem-solving abilities.
+This phenomenon is commonly attributed to models memorizing specific question and answer sequence rather than demonstrating genuine problem-solving abilities.
 However, the extent to which and how memorization influences LLM performance remains unclear.
 To disentangle genuine capability acquisition from superficial memorization, we conduct a preliminary investigation into how LLMs perform under different memorization conditions.
 By examining model accuracy on memorized vs. non-memorized subsets, we aim to reveal the role of memorization in LLM evaluation and establish a foundation for more rigorous assessment methodologies.

+In this paper, we mainly discussed the LLM Capability w.r.t.
+Memorization via MCQs as an example\footnote{We also discuss and validate the extension of \modelname on OEQs in Sec.~\ref{sec:mem_dist}.}.
 Formally, we define an MCQ as $x=\{x_Q, x_O, x_W\}$, where $x_Q$, $x_O$, and $x_W$ refer to the question, options, and ground-truth answer, respectively.
-Following the memorization definition from~\citet{carlini2022quantifying}, we say an MCQ $x$ is memorized by LLM $G$ if $G$ can extract/generate the content of options $x_O$ exactly given question $x_Q$.
-In practice, we incorporate meta-information (\eg benchmark name) and 5-shot examples to recall memory and use greedy decoding (\ie temperature fixed to 0) during extraction~\citep{bordt2024elephants, sainz2023nlp} (refer to Appendix~\ref{apd:pre_exp} for the complete prompt).
-Using MMLU~\citep{hendrycks2020measuring} as the evaluation benchmark, we divide the test set MCQs into memorized and non-memorized subsets, where the memorized subset consists of 909--982 questions (accounting for 6.5\%--7.0\% of the total 14,006) depending on the tested LLMs Llama2-7B, Mistral-7B-v0.2, and Vicuna-v1.5-7B.
-The detailed statistics of questions across subsets are given in Table~\ref{tab:pre_exp_sta} of Appendix~\ref{apd:pre_exp}, and we also observe that the majority of memorized questions are those relatively simple, \ie not in MMLU-PRO~\citep{wang2024mmlu}.
+Following the memorization definition from Carlini et al.~\cite{carlini2022quantifying}, we define an MCQ $x$ is memorized by LLM $G$ if $G$ can extract the option contents $x_O$ exactly given the question $x_Q$.
+In practice, given the commonly used next-token prediction pre-training, we incorporate meta-information (\eg benchmark name) and 5-shot examples to elicit the memorized following content \footnote{We aim to evoke the memorization of LLMs by prompting this information.
+For detailed reasons, please refer to Sec.~\ref{sec:exp_mem}.}, and use greedy decoding (\ie temperature fixed to 0) during extraction~\cite{bordt2024elephants, sainz2023nlp} (refer to Appendix A for the complete prompt).
+Using MMLU~\cite{hendrycks2020measuring} as the evaluation benchmark, we divide the test set MCQs into memorized and non-memorized subsets, where the memorized subset consists of 909--982 questions (accounting for 6.5\%--7.0\% of the total 14,006) depending on the tested LLMs LlaMA2-7B, Mistral-7B-v0.2, and Vicuna-v1.5-7B.
+The detailed statistics of questions across the memorized/non-memorized subsets are given in Tab.
+1 in the Appendix A.